fwupd/android-test-app/README.md

 This is to test and validate libgbinders ability to expose an Android service that can be consumed by an Android client using aidl bindings.

+This can also be useful as a more generic testbed for other tasks related to fwupd android such as exploring the `USBManager` service.

 ## Service/daemon

 ### Build